gabssnake/observablehq-docs/docs/ai-assist/index.md

 ## Known Issues

 - Responses may require editing before they are able to be run in the notebook.
-  - To ensure your code is compatible with Observable JavaScript, see [this notebook](https://observablehq.com/@observablehq/observable-javascript).
+  - To ensure your code is compatible with Observable JavaScript, read about [Observable JavaScript](/cells/observable-javascript).
 - If a response is not valid, asking the same question a second or third time may yield better results.

 ## Limitations